 Making the switch to FBM is a viable option for combatting holds on non-essential items, but with this change, sellers will have more responsibility.
 With online traffic at an all-time high, sellers fulfilling their own orders need to prepare to manage their returns.

 We know it can be overwhelming to process returns and manage everything else in your workload.
 So if you’re new to FBM, struggling, or just need some guidance on Amazon’s return policy, you’re in the right place.
 We’re here to help.

-This is the guide to managing returns on merchant fulfilled orders.
+This is the guide to managing returns on Amazon merchant fulfilled orders.
 We summarized the essential steps and provided links to help with any further queries that may come up.

 Reasons Why People Return Items

-Due to the inevitable nature of returns on Amazon, it’s in your best interest to familiarize yourself with the policies and procedures for returns on merchant fulfilled orders.
+Due to the inevitable nature of returns on Amazon, it’s in your best interest to familiarize yourself with the policies and procedures for returns on Amazon merchant fulfilled orders.

 Let’s start by addressing the main reasons for returns: